blackgirlbytes/frosty-agent-forge/challenges/day1.md

 Post your solution in the [Advent of AI Discussion](https://github.com/block/goose/discussions/categories/advent-of-ai) under **Day 1**.

 **Accepted formats:**
-- Screenshot of your fortune generator in action
-- Screen recording showing different fortune personalities
+- Screen shot showing different fortune personalities
-- Link to a social media post (Twitter/X, LinkedIn, Bluesky)
+- Link to a social media post (Twitter/X, LinkedIn, Bluesky)6
 - Link to a blog post about your solution

-**What to include:**
-- Your best fortune output
-- What you learned
-- Any interesting challenges you faced

 ---

 ## 📖 Resources for AI Engineers